Providence station: History

 In 1986, the Northeast Corridor through Providence was relocated north to free up land from a mass of elevated tracks, popularly called the "Chinese Wall," that had hemmed in downtown Providence.
 The new and smaller station was built across Gaspee Street from the Rhode Island State House.
 The five tracks and two platforms are located below ground level underneath the station building.

 Rush-hour MBTA commuter service began again (to the new station) in February 1988, with off-peak service added in December 2000 and weekend service added in July 2006.
 A new layover facility for MBTA commuter trains, located north of the station in Pawtucket, opened in 2006, allowing the MBTA to increase service to the city.
 Service was further extended to in December 2010 and to in April 2012.
 Additionally, some game-day service to has run from Providence since 1997, as well as from 1971 to 1973.
 Special trains run for New England Patriots football games as well as some New England Revolution soccer games and college sporting events.
 The first revenue Acela Express service to Providence was on December 11, 2000, concurrent with the expansion of MBTA service.

 In August 2019, the Federal Railroad Administration awarded RIDOT up to $12.5 million for a 'major rehabilitation' of the station.
 The $25 million project is also funded by RIDOT ($5.25 million) and Amtrak ($7.25 million).
 In March 2025, RIPTA identified two sites adjacent to the station as preferred locations for a new bus terminal to replace Kennedy Plaza.
+In August 2026, the RIPTA board voted to begin design and engineering for the Station Park site just west of the station building.